oxguy3/uc-class-notes/JOUR 2040C (Spring 2020)/notes/ap-stylebook.md

   * don't capitalize the category (except *Nobel Peace Prize*)
 * [nolo contendere](https://apstylebook.com/ap_stylebook/nolo-contendere)
   * no contest – not admitting guilt but not offering a defense
-  * defendent retains option of denying the charge later
+  * defendant retains option of denying the charge later
 * [none](https://apstylebook.com/ap_stylebook/none)
   * usually means *no single one*
   * will come back to later